lucarv/portia-test/README.md

 3. Provision a device in IoT Hub.
 Set an environment variable called DeviceCS set to the connetion string of the device
 4. Set an environment variable called WSPORT set to a port where web socket communitacion will occur
 5. Clone this repo
-6. Start the alarm_server script on your computer
+6. Start the alarm_server script on Azure.
+You can do that on a VM (remember to open the port used for the web socket communication) or using Azure Container Instance and running the script on a container.
 7. Start the alarm_client script on the same computer or an computer that have the clock synchronized with the alarm server clock
 8. Start the device simulator script (device.js)